Investment fees: the clear, the hidden and the plain hairy

 2 Admin fee

-A platform gives you access to either of the two most popular collective investment schemes available in SA, a unit trust fund or an exchange-traded fund (ETF).
-The admin or platform fee is what you pay for the pricing of your investment, the handling of transactions, the annual tax certificates, your digital interface with your investment and other communication, as well as the right to view and buy ETFs or unit trusts from various product providers on one platform.
+A platform - also known as a LISP - gives you access to either of the two most popular collective investment schemes available in SA, a unit trust fund or an exchange-traded fund (ETF).
+The admin or platform fee is what you pay for the pricing of your investment, the handling of transactions, the annual tax certificates, your digital interface with your investment and other communication, as well as the right to view and buy ETFs or unit trusts from various product providers/fund managers on one platform.
 It’s like using AirBnB instead of dealing with the host of the holiday accommodation directly.

 Important distinction: Admin/platform fees could be either annual or charged per transaction.
 For long-term investors, pay-per-transaction is almost always cheaper than an annual fee.
 For example, if you’re paying away 0.5% of the value of your investment when investing and again 0.5% when you cash it in five years down the line that beats paying 0.5% every year over those five years.